-Previous studies of the phase-space properties of hot gas in the simulation are limited to single snapshot at the target source redshift \citep{2019MNRAS.484.5587T, 2019MNRAS.486.3766M, 2022MNRAS.510..399A}.
-In this work, we take an entire lightcone into account, and present in Fig.~\ref{fig:phase} the phase-space diagrams of the hot gas in different components of the lightcone.
+Previous studies of the phase-space properties of hot gas in the simulation are limited to a single snapshot at the target source redshift \citep{2019MNRAS.484.5587T, 2019MNRAS.486.3766M, 2022MNRAS.510..399A}.
+In this work, we took an entire light cone into account, and in Fig.~\ref{fig:phase} we present the phase-space diagrams of the hot gas in different components of the light cone.
 These phase-space diagrams present 2D histograms of the mass fraction of gas with respect to the total gas mass in the density-temperature plane and in the metallicity-temperature plane, respectively.
-We make separate plots for the phase diagrams of gas residing in star-forming galaxies, quenched galaxies, and diffuse gas, respectively.
+We made separate plots for the phase diagrams of gas residing in star-forming galaxies, quenched galaxies, and diffuse gas, respectively.

 As Fig.~\ref{fig:phase} shows, there are apparent differences between the phase diagrams of different kinds of gas.
-The long and narrow stripe feature in the diagram comes from star-forming gas, which is put on the effective equation of state by the multiphase star-formation subgrid model (\citealt{2003MNRAS.339..289S}).
-Star-forming galaxies contain more star-forming gas than the quenched galaxies, while the diffuse gas component contains least star-forming gas, but extends to much lower density regions.
+The long and narrow stripe feature in the diagram comes from star-forming gas, which is put on the effective equation of state by the multiphase star-forming subgrid model (\citealt{2003MNRAS.339..289S}).
+Star-forming galaxies contain more star-forming gas than the quenched galaxies, while the diffuse gas component contains the least star-forming gas, but it extends to much lower density regions.
 The temperatures of gas that is strongly gravitationally bound to galaxies are close to $\gtrsim \SI{e4}{K}$ with a clear density floor of $\sim \SI{e-29}{g.cm^{-3}}$ \citep{2012MNRAS.425.3024V}.
 The majority of gas in star-forming galaxies is in the temperature range of $\sim \SIrange[input-digits = 0123456789.]{e5}{e7.5}{K}$ and in quenched galaxies, $\sim \SIrange[input-digits = 0123456789.]{e6}{e7.5}{K}$.
 As galaxies are condense gas and metal reservoirs and severely suffer from chemical enrichment, the majority of gas in galaxies is located within a metallicity range of $\sim \SIrange{0.1}{1}{Z_{\sun}}$.
-While the diffuse gas exhibits much lower metallicities.
+The diffuse gas exhibits much lower metallicities.